-As many London Calling readers know, I travel intentionally a LOT for business as I spread the message about social business for IBM where I am a Global Partner.

-As I live in West London, my nearest airport is Heathrow so I am there on a regular basis.

-TAKE 4:

-As many London Calling readers know, I travel intentionally a LOT for business as I spread the message about social business for IBM where I am a Global Partner.
+As many London Calling readers know, I travel internationally a LOT for business as I spread the message about social business for IBM where I am a Global Partner.

 As I live in West London, my nearest airport is Heathrow so I am there on a regular basis.